LLLucy0706/core_facility_webpage/README.md

 # Core Facility Webpage
-This is for the webpage of Genomics, Bioinformatics and Single Cell Analysis Core Facility @UM FHS
+This is for the webpage of GBSCA Core Facility @UM FHS